 Methodology

 The ECHO-AIR model works by a series of two modules.
-First, the model estimates annual average change in PM2.5 concentrations as part of the Concentration Module.
-Second, the excess mortality resulting from the concentration change is calculated in the Health Module.
+First, the model estimates annual average change in PM2.5 and, optionally, DPM concentrations as part of the Concentration Module.
+Second, the excess mortality and health impact excess incidence resulting from the concentration changes are calculated in the Health Module.

 Concentration Module Methodology

 The InMAP Source Receptor Matrix (ISRM) links emissions sources to changes in receptor concentrations.
-There is a matrix layer for each of the five precursor species: primary PM2.5, ammonia (NH3), oxides of nitrogen (NOx), oxides of sulfur (SOx), and volatile organic compounds (VOC).
+There is a matrix layer that converts each of the five precursor species into PM2.5: primary PM2.5, ammonia (NH3), oxides of nitrogen (NOx), oxides of sulfur (SOx), and volatile organic compounds (VOC).
+An additional and optional matrix layer converts emissions of diesel particulate matter (DPM) into concentrations of DPM.
 By default, the tool uses the California ISRM.
-For each of these species in the California ISRM, the ISRM matrix dimensions are: 3 elevations by 21,705 sources by 21,705 receptors.
+For each of these species in the California ISRM, the ISRM matrix dimensions are: 3 elevations by 21,164 sources by 21,164 receptors.
 The three elevations of release height within the ISRM are:

 The model is capable of reading in a different ISRM, if specified by the user.